cool-RR/python_toolbox/README.markdown

 CI server: https://jenkins.shiningpanda.com/python-toolbox/job/python_toolbox/

+The Python Toolbox is released under the MIT license.

 # Not backward-compatible yet #

 Please keep in mind that Python Toolbox is still in alpha stage, and that backward compatibility would *not* be maintained in this phase.